 \textbf{Proposition 1: }\textit{For the }$f\left( R\right) =R^{\kappa },~\kappa\neq0,1,~$\textit{the cosmological field equations possess the Painlev\'{e} property for }$\kappa\neq\frac{5}{4}$\textit{, thus the field equations are integrable.}

-Of course the model $f\left( R\right) =R^{\kappa}$ is a very simple cosmological scenario where according to the analysis presented in \cite{fran1} it is not cosmological viable.
-In addition from previous analysis we know that this power-law model gives an integrable set of cosmological field equations with conservation laws provided by the symmetry analysis.
+Of course, the model $f\left( R\right) =R^{\kappa}$ is a straightforward cosmological scenario where according to the analysis presented in \cite{fran1}, it is not cosmologically viable.
+In addition, from the previous analysis, we know that this power-law model gives an integrable set of cosmological field equations with conservation laws provided by the symmetry analysis.